Select A High-Demand Field In Marketing

-Hodges’ Professional Sales and Marketing degree program prepares you to take on roles that are necessary for businesses to be successful in today’s competitive marketplace.
+Hodges’ Marketing degree program prepares you to take on roles that are necessary for businesses to be successful in today’s competitive marketplace.
 This program also provides the building blocks needed to continue your education, which will open the door for opportunities for advancement in management and other fields.

-Learn industry demanded marketing fundamentals, strategies, and professional sales concepts and practices that will make you an asset in across many workforce industries, allowing you to advance in your current career, transition to a new career, open your own business, or continue your education.
+Learn industry demanded marketing fundamentals, strategies, and practices that will make you an asset in across many workforce industries, allowing you to advance in your current career, transition to a new career, open your own business, or continue your education.

-Marketing and Professional Sales individuals are in High Demand!
+Marketing individuals are in High Demand!
 The career outlook for those educated in marketing strategy, market research, and face to face sales, and hold good verbal communication skills, varies from 6-10% depending on your specific interest and career goals, according to the Bureau of Labor Statistics.

-- Prepares Students for Careers Such As: Marketing Manager, Marketing Coordinator, Account Manager, Account Executive, and More.
+- May Prepare Students for Careers such as Marketing Manager, Marketing Coordinator, and More.

 - This Degree is Beneficial to Almost Every Sector of Business.

-- Johnson School of Business is a Top Business School.
+- Johnson School of Business has been named a Top Business School in Florida.

 - Accredited by the International Accreditation Council for Business Education (IACBE).